BrainsFromEbay/FAIML---group-unicorn/README.md

 ## Handwritten Digit Recognition CNN Model

-This project includes a Convolutional Neural Network (CNN) model for recognizing handwritten digits (0-9), trained on PNG images.
+This project includes a Convolutional Neural Network (CNN) model for recognizing handwritten digits (0-9), trained on raw images.
+The dataset it was trained on has:
+- Training samples: 416126
+- Validation samples: 11453

+You can find the full dataset from this (link)[https://www.kaggle.com/datasets/vaibhao/handwritten-characters]

 ### Files